KV-1S, KV-13, KV-85.

 This new KV-1S also received the urgently needed power transmission improvements and went into production in August 1942.

 However, the Red Army still had a heavy tank that was slower than the T-34, 150 percent more expensive to produce, but armed with the same gun and as sensitive to the increasing number of German 75 mm guns as their standard medium tank.

-The mood of the tank crews was summarised by General ME Katukov, who commanded the Soviet 1st Guard Tank Brigade: ‘The T-34 fulfils our hopes and has proven itself.
+The mood of the tank crews was summarized by General ME Katukov, who commanded the Soviet 1st Guard Tank Brigade: ‘The T-34 fulfills our hopes and has proven itself.
 But the heavy KV tank … The soldiers don’t like it.
 It is very heavy, unwieldy and immovable.
 It overcomes obstacles only with great difficulty.
 It often damages bridges and is more often involved in other accidents.
-And above all, it is armed with the same 76mm gun as the T-34.
+And above all, it is armed with the same 76 mm gun as the T-34.
 This raises the question to what extent is it superior to the T-34 ?
-If the KV had a stronger gun or of a larger calibre, then it might be possible to excuse its weight and other shortcomings.’
+If the KV had a stronger gun or of a larger caliber, then it might be possible to excuse its weight and other shortcomings.’

 As a result of these views, Stalin decided in the summer of 1943 to completely discontinue the production of heavy tanks.
 But the KV development office and Malyshev of the NKTP convinced him that the KV-1S at least alleviated the speed problem and the removal of the KV tank would drastically affect tank production at a crucial moment.
 Stalin withdrew his demands, but Kotin realized that a major overhaul of the KV-1 would be necessary if the heavy tank concept was to survive.

 He divided his development office into two groups: One group under Dukhov, which was responsible for modernizing the KV tank beyond KV-1S, and another group under Shashmurin, Yermolayev and Tsiets, which would begin development work on a drastically revised design called KV-13.